 Tip number 2 is to turn off your camera’s stabilization.
 This might be a no-brainer because cameras waste power on stabilization.
 Your lenses or in-sensor stabilization uses a lot of power, but you also might think that I paid you much for my lens, I need my stabilization.

-Unfortunately, now you got yourself into this mess with a low battery power so, you have to take drastic measures to get yourself out of this mess.
-Therefore, you need to turn the stabilization off for temporary time to cope with this emergency situation.
+Unfortunately, now you got yourself into this mess with low battery power so, you have to take drastic measures to get yourself out of this mess.
+Therefore, you need to turn the stabilization off for a temporary time to cope with this emergency situation.

 3: Turn Off Sensor Cleaning

 This is an option that I leave on all the time.
 This is an option that all Sony, Canon, and Nikon all provide.
 You can turn this option off all the way and save a lot of battery power or at least a little battery power and your sensor won’t get terribly dirty right away if you turn off this feature.

 Every time I take a picture, I like to have it on the back of my camera.
 But if I am in a pinch, I’ll turn off the camera’s LCD playback or image review.
 You can also set it to the minimum time like there’s 2 sec or a 5-sec option and that’ll save battery power.